Supervision, monitoring and evaluation of nationwide scale-up of antiretroviral therapy in Malawi

 - Issue date: 2008 Nov 1

-- A national survey of the impact of rapid scale-up of antiretroviral therapy on health-care workers in Malawi: effects on human resources and survival.
+- A national survey of teachers on antiretroviral therapy in Malawi: access, retention in therapy and survival.

-- Authors: Makombe SD, Jahn A, Tweya H, Chuka S, Yu JK, Hochgesang M, Aberle-Grasse J, Pasulani O, Schouten EJ, Kamoto K, Harries AD
+- Authors: Makombe SD, Jahn A, Tweya H, Chuka S, Yu JK, Hochgesang M, Aberle-Grasse J, Thambo L, Schouten EJ, Kamoto K, Harries AD